-A Respondent with a physical impairment that may impact her or his ability to effectively participate in a Hearing or Appellate Panel; e.g., hearing impairment, may request additional assistance through the Dean's Designee.
-The Dean's Designee, in consultation with the staff from the Goldman Center for Student Accessibility, will determine the appropriate accommodations, if any.
+An Accused Student with a physical impairment that may impact her or his ability to effectively participate in a Hearing or Appellate Panel; e.g., hearing impairment, may request additional assistance through the Dean's Designee.
+The Dean's Designee, in consultation with the Manager for Disabilities Services at the Center Educational Resources & Counseling (ERC), will determine the appropriate accommodations, if any.